The original BWC – at least 20 Wildcats hiding among the hairy participants back in the 70s.

-Our golf tournament and casino party remain our alone and are exclusive to our own list of invitees – which we try to grow every year as we find out more contacts from Wildcats of our era.
+It is all exclusive to our own list of invitees – which we try to grow every year as we find out more contacts from Wildcats of our era.
 People who graduated when we did and like beer.

 That’s it.
 That’s how we got here – the short version.
 There’s more I know but my fingers are tired from typing so that’s all you are getting.